Quinten Timber: Feyenoord

-On 28 July 2022, Feyenoord announced that it had signed Timber on a four-year contract, with FC Utrecht announcing that Timber became the most expensive outgoing player in the club's history to date.
+On 28 July 2022, Feyenoord announced that it had signed Timber on a four-year contract, with Utrecht announcing that Timber became the most expensive outgoing player in the club's history to date.
 The transfer fee was reported as €8.5 million, a record also for Feyenoord.
-He scored his first goal for the club on 27 August 2022, scoring the first goal in a 4–0 win over FC Emmen.
+He scored his first goal for the club on 27 August 2022, scoring the opening goal in a 4–0 win over Emmen.

 On 13 September 2024, Timber was appointed as the new captain of the club.

+Timber missed large parts of the 2024–25 season due to knee problems, culminating in a ligament injury sustained in February 2025 that required surgery and ruled him out for the remainder of the campaign.
+The injury occurred after Timber landed awkwardly during Feyenoord's UEFA Champions League play-off win against AC Milan, and medical assessment confirmed the need for surgery on the outer ligament of his knee.

+On 18 January 2026, following Feyenoord's 4–3 home defeat to Sparta Rotterdam in the Rotterdam derby, Timber publicly criticised head coach Robin van Persie in an interview with ESPN.
+He expressed dissatisfaction with his role at the club and questioned the sporting direction under Van Persie, stating that he felt there was a lack of trust and clarity regarding his position within the squad.
+Later the same day, Van Persie responded publicly, stating that he no longer saw a future for Timber at Feyenoord under his management.

+Marseille

+On 23 January 2026, Timber completed a transfer from Feyenoord to French Ligue 1 club Marseille.
+Although his contract with Feyenoord was due to expire in the summer of 2026, the clubs reached an agreement for an immediate transfer, with media reports stating a fee of approximately €4.5 million.

+Crystal Palace

+On 1 September 2026, Timber completed a transfer to Premier League club Crystal Palace on a contract until 2031.

 International career

 Timber received his first call-up to the Netherlands national team in March 2024 for friendlies against Scotland and Germany.
 He made his debut as a substitution on 26 March 2024 against Germany.
 On 16 May 2024, it was announced that Timber was part of the preliminary squad for UEFA Euro 2024.
 Later that month, on 29 May, he was excluded from the final 26-man squad.

 Timber scored his first goal for the Netherlands in a 2026 FIFA World Cup qualifying match against Lithuania.

+On 27 May 2026, Timber was named in the Netherlands' squad for the 2026 FIFA World Cup.